Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 }
 ```

-### $\texttt{Assign Operator}$
+### $\texttt{Assignment Operator}$

-Assign operator is a type of overloaded operators, which is used to assign the value for an object.
-The assign operator is defined with the keyword `operator=`.
+Assignment operator is a type of overloaded operators, which is used to assignment the value for an object.
+The assignment operator is defined with the keyword `operator=`.

 ```cpp
 class myclass {